 - Combine in a Blender — Add thawed strawberries to a blender along with the other ingredients

 - Puree — pulse the mixture until you achieve the desired consistency

-- Serve — drizzle the sauce over your favorite desserts!
+- Serve — drizzle the sauce over your favorite desserts

 For a thicker sauce, transfer the purée to a saucepan over medium heat.
-Bring it to a low simmer for about 5 minutes, or until a desired thickness is achieved.
+Bring it to a low simmer for about 5 minutes, or until the desired thickness is achieved.
 Remove from heat and allow it to cool completely, and then transfer to a container for storage.